ChrisWiegman/chriswiegman.com/content/posts/2012-05-16-3-website-problems-you-dont-even-know-you-have.md

 Now, what to do with this information is the tricky part.
 First, if your site is slow because of too many images or other media this is easy and you can probably just <a title="8 Excellent Tools for Optimizing Your Images - SixRevisions.com" href="http://sixrevisions.com/tools/8-excellent-tools-for-optimizing-your-images/" target="_blank" rel="noopener noreferrer">optimize your media for faster load times</a>.
 If your issues are your host or server however this might get a little more complicated.
 Installing [caching][1], [combining scripts][2] and [reducing features][3] might help or you might have to go to a new host entirely depending on where the problem lies.

 While it may seem like a daunting task to improve your site load time remember that even a small speed improvement can really help.
-Keep this in mind and take your time in optimizing your site as&nbsp;each little step you take will bring results over the long term.
+Keep this in mind and take your time in optimizing your site as each little step you take will bring results over the long term.

 ## 3.)
 Your site isn’t secure {#h-3-your-site-isn-t-secure.wp-block-heading}